EHB-MCT/remedial-assignment-JochenSunaert/CONTRIBUTING.md

 4. Make your changes.
 Ensure your code follows the [project conventions](./docs/CONVENTIONS.md).
 5. Commit your changes using a descriptive commit message (`git commit -am 'feat: add new-feature'`).
 We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 6. Push to the branch (`git push origin feature/new-feature`).
-7. Create a new Pull Request against the `main` branch.
+7. Create a new Pull Request against the `dev` branch.
+8. Test if everything is working propperly, and if it is create a new Pull Request against the `main` branch.

 ## Code of Conduct